danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

  * If the refresh request fails, the app should delete all tokens and logout the user.
 If the app requires a logged in user, the app should show a login screen.

-Alamofire makes this kind of logic **super simple** to implement, since it has a `RequestRetrier` protocol that we can implement and inject into Alamofire.
-It is automatically notified about every failing request, and lets you determine if it should be retried or not.
+Alamofire makes this kind of logic easy to implement, since it has a `RequestRetrier` protocol that we can implement and inject into Alamofire.
+It's automatically notified about every failing request and lets you determine if a request should be retried or not.

-We will demonstrate this by faking a failing request.
+Let's demonstrate this by faking a failing request.
 First, add an `auth` route to `ApiRoute`, using `auth` as path.
-When calling our static api, we will always be given the same "auth token" (it is a STATIC api, see?), but it is good enough for demo purposes.
+The static api will always give us the same auth token, but it's good enough for demo purposes.

 Second, add a new `Auth` folder and add this protocol to it: